matteoferla/EV-D68-3C-protease/README.md

 > The amide pocket is also occupied by x1498, x0980.
 > x1083, x1305 and x1247 weakly fill the P-2 pocket.
 > HOH164 is a tightly bound water that fills the oxyanion hole —no hit displaces it.
+> In the amide pocket there's a very trapped water, HOH83, that no hit displaces.

 Of the hits near the catalytic triad, those close to H161 are interesting.
 This is because the native substrate has a conserved glutamine at this position (P-1).